Betty-Blocks-Services/docusign-block/readme.md

 | Expires at    | Text (single line) |
 | WebUser       | Belongs To         |

-> [!NOTE]
-> You can optionally add the `Scopes: text (single line)` property to store the scopes for each user individually.
->
-> This setup mainly focusses on using the same scopes for every user.

 #### Document

 Will be used to store the document's to sign.